 AVERAGING IN FOREX

-If Martingale method belongs to the strategies of money management, then averaging is a risk management tool.
+If the Martingale method belongs to the strategies of money management, then averaging is a risk management tool.
 To begin with, you need to understand the concept of the average transaction opening price.

 To determine the average price, it’s enough to use the simplest formula as follows: